anni-x1/Nova/README.md

-# Nova: Your Personal Voice-Activated Assistant 🌟✨🎙️
+# Astra: Your Personal Voice-Activated Assistant 🌟✨🎙️

-Nova is an intelligent, voice-activated assistant designed to streamline your daily tasks.
-With capabilities like fetching the latest news, opening the calculator, and simulating typing, Nova offers a seamless, interactive experience by leveraging a range of APIs and libraries. 🚀💡🎧
+Astra is an intelligent, voice-activated assistant designed to streamline your daily tasks.
+With capabilities like fetching the latest news, opening the calculator, and simulating typing, Astra offers a seamless, interactive experience by leveraging a range of APIs and libraries. 🚀💡🎧

 ## Key Features 🎯💻🔊

-- **Voice Recognition with Wake Word**: Activate Nova by simply saying "Hey Nova" using Picovoice's Porcupine engine and a custom `.ppn` model for wake word detection. 🗣️🖥️
+- **Voice Recognition with Wake Word**: Activate Astra by simply saying "Hey Astra" using Picovoice's Porcupine engine and a custom `.ppn` model for wake word detection. 🗣️🖥️
 - **News Fetching**: Get the latest updates from around the world with the newsapi-python library. 🌍📰✨
 - **Open Calculator**: Launches the calculator application effortlessly. ➕🖩⚡
 - **Auto Typing**: Simulates automatic typing based on user input using pyautogui. ⌨️🤖💬